mingsun/Windfarm-Bivalve-Habitat-Overlap/README.md

 # Windfarm-Bivalve-Habitat-Overlap

-# Code for Sun et al., Disproportionate Overlap Between Offshore Wind Development Footprint and Suitable Bivalve Habitat in the Mid-Atlantic (manuscript under review).
+Code for Sun et al., Offshore Wind Areas Overlap High-Quality Habitat Unevenly Across Bivalve Species in the U.S. Mid-Atlantic (manuscript under review).

 Overview
 This repository contains R scripts used to model habitat suitability for Atlantic surfclam, ocean quahog, and Atlantic sea scallop in the U.S. Mid-Atlantic and compare suitable habitat with offshore wind energy areas (WEAs).
 The analyses include: